 2. Records of Assets

-Another of the documents you need to have for pre-approval in Los Angeles is a listing of assets.
+Another of the documents you need to have for pre-approval in Riverside is a listing of assets.
 For every bank account (checking, savings, money market, and so on) you will need copies of at least 60 days’ worth of statements.
 In addition, you’ll need the statements for the past two months for all investment accounts – for example, CDs stocks and bonds, and IRAs.
 In addition, you should be prepared to provide the latest quarterly statement (which shows the vested balance) for any 401 (k)s.

 3. List of Monthly Debt Payments